Mat Hayward - stock.adobe.com

 Misleading and sensationalist

-Ellis said that Durham police’s failure to provide him with legal advice had left him feeling “let down” by law enforcement.
+Ellis said the failure of Durham Constabulary to provide him with legal advice had left him feeling “let down” by law enforcement.
 He went on, “I felt alone, bewildered”, and “didn’t have anyone to turn to”.

-Trevor Birney and Barry McCaffrey are bringing the case against the Police Service of Northern Ireland (PSNI), Durham Constabulary, GCHQ and MI5.
+Birney and McCaffrey are bringing the case against the PSNI, Durham Constabulary, GCHQ and MI5.

-The case raises wider questions about the extent that police and intelligence agencies continue to monitor journalists’ phone and email communications despite the introduction of greater legal protections for journalists and their sources since 2016.
+The case raises wider questions about the extent to which police and intelligence agencies continue to monitor journalists’ phone and email communications, despite the introduction of greater legal protections for journalists and their sources in 2016.

-Read more about Barry McCaffrey and Trevor Birney’s case against PSNI
+Read more about Barry McCaffrey and Trevor Birney’s case against the PSNI

 Read more on Smartphone technology